This fall, we will be running full-day programs for youth in Middle & High School at King Street Center!

-The program includes several core components that focus on academic success, healthy lifestyle choices, and job readiness training.
+The Teen Program includes several core components that focus on academic success, healthy lifestyle choices, and job readiness training.
 These activities are balanced with daily opportunities for sports, games, field trips, and more.
-Key components of the program include:

 - Academic Support, including supervised homework time completed at the center; computer and internet access; and one-on-one tutoring as needed.
 Teens are exposed to the many opportunities available to them after high school through field trip on college campuses, presentations, and one-on-one conversations with role models in the community.

-- Healthy Choices, which includes Kids’ Café, where teens plan and prepare healthy meals together; athletic pursuits, including basketball, tennis, and Junior Milers running.
+- Healthy Choices, which includes cooking and athletic pursuits, including basketball, tennis, and Junior Milers running.

 - King Street Center Mentoring Program, allows teens to be matched with an adult mentor, as available.
 These pairs meet weekly, enjoying local community adventures.

 Kids attending Burlington Public Schools and who enroll at King Street Center may join us at 87 King Street on their remote learning days:

 – Middle Schoolers who go to school on Monday & Thursday may come to King Street Center on Tuesday & Friday from 11 a.m. – 2 p.m. and Monday, Wednesday & Thursday from 3 p.m. – 6 p.m.
 (Group A)